News

 There are two approaches:

-If you’re looking to book business class seats to a tricky destination (like Australia) then the best way to secure them is to stay up to midnight, and then call the BA call centre.
 There’s a reason for this: when you start a booking with them they will place a hold on the seats as they work through your details.
 If you book online they are not secured until you complete all your details.
 Minutes can, and do, matter.

-The BA US call center is accessible from the UK on +1 800-247-9297.
+The BA US call centre is accessible from the UK on +1 800-247-9297.

 Staying on top of Avios availability throughout the year

 There’s a caveat with these third-party platforms.
-If you want to book using a companion voucher, one benefit is that it will open up more availability.
+If you want to book using a companion voucher, one benefit of it is that it will open up more availability.
 Third-party sites can’t see those seats, so you may miss out on opportunities.

-What if you want to book other carrier’s seats using Avios?
+What if you want to book other carriers’ seats using Avios?

 Avios is the currency of many airlines, and using the BA booking system means you can also access their partner network, for example, American Airlines.